Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/004_observability.md

 The goal of observability for the LoRaWAN IoT Edge starter kit is to:

-1. Monitor if the LoRaWAN Starter Kit solution works accoridng to the user expectations regarding the following factors:
+1. Monitor if the LoRaWAN Starter Kit solution works according to the user expectations regarding the following factors:
    - Coverage.
 The data is coming from the majority of observed IoT assets
    - Freshness.
 The data coming from the assets is fresh and relevant
    - Throughput.
 The data is delivered from the assets without significant delays.
    - Correctness.
-The ratio of erors and lost messages from the assets is small
+The ratio of errors and lost messages from the assets is small
 1. Provide monitoring instruments to detect possible failure/violation in each factor
 1. Provide instruments to identify and diagnose failures to get to the problem quickly